JavaanseHZ/pulumi-aws-lambda-infra/README.md

 The openapi spec is located in the [openapi-spec.json](https://github.com/JavaanseHZ/pulumi-aws-lamda-infra/blob/main/openapi-spec.json) file.

-#### REST endpoint

-- access control
-- documentation via open api spec
-- example request

 ### AWS Lambda

-(not implemented - lambda code directly in infra repo)
+The lambda code is located in the [pulumi/app/src] (https://github.com/JavaanseHZ/pulumi-aws-lamda-infra/tree/main/pulumi/app/src) subfolder.

+The dependecies are listed in the ```requirements.txt``` file, the function itself in the ```translate.py``` file.

-The Lambda is deployed via pulumi, the release artifact is the release generated via github actions.
+The Lambda is deployed via pulumi, the release artifact is the release generated via github actions. (not implemented - lambda code directly in infra repo)

 ### Google Cloud Translate

-Access to the google translate endpoint is configured via pulumi and injected as an AWS secret variable into the AWS lambda.
+Access to the google translate endpoint api key is configured via pulumi and injected as an AWS secret variable into the AWS lambda.

 ## Application